 In order to build your app on a SmartDeviceLink (SDL) Core, the SDL software development kit (SDK) must be installed in your app.
 The following steps will guide you through adding the SDL SDK to your workspace and configuring the environment.

-There are three different ways to install the SDL SDK in your project: CocoaPods, Carthage, or manually.
+There are four different ways to install the SDL SDK in your project: Carthage, CocoaPods, Swift Package Manager, or manually.

 sudo gem install cocoapods

-Navigate to the root directory of your app.
-Make sure your current folder contains the .xcodeproj file
+4. Navigate to the root directory of your app.
+Make sure your current folder contains the .xcodeproj file.

 target ‘<#Your Project Name#>’ do pod ‘SmartDeviceLink’, ‘~> <#SDL Version#>’ end